-3. A Facebook Posting on the CoC's Facebook Page.
+2. A Facebook Posting on the CoC's Facebook Page.

-Notice as to the availability of the CoC-Approved Consolidated Application and materials was made on the CoC's Facebook page on September 22, 2022 at 4:29 EST.
+Notice as to the availability of the CoC-approved Consolidated Application was made on the CoC's Facebook page on September 22, 2022.

-4. A Twitter Posting via the CoC's Twitter Account.
+3. A Twitter Posting via the CoC's Twitter Account.

-Notice as to the availability of the CoC-approved Consolidated Application was made through the CoC's Twitter account on September 22, 2022 at 4:33 EST.
+Notice as to the availability of the CoC-approved Consolidated Application was made through the CoC's Twitter account on September 22, 2022.